 Want to add icons to Instances?
 We recommend adding a placeholder icon, with 0% opacity, to the Master Component.
 You can then swap out the icon for another Component in your Library.

-- Grow Horizontally: If we enter a longer word in the text field, the text won't wrap to a new line.
-Instead, the width of the Auto Layout Parent Frame will accommodate the longer text.
+- Auto Width: If you enter a longer word in the text field, the text won't wrap to a new line.
+Instead, the width of the Auto Layout parent frame will accommodate the longer text.

-- Grow Vertically: If we enter text that extends beyond the text object's width, text will wrap to a new line.
+- Auto Height: If you enter text that extends beyond the text object's width, text will wrap to a new line.

-- Fixed size: If we enter text that extends beyond the layer's bounds, the text box will not resize.
+- Fixed size: If you enter text that extends beyond the layer's bounds, the text box will not resize.
 Instead, text will overflow outside of the text layer's bounds.

-Note: We recommend against using Fixed Size with Auto Layout.
-Fixed Size will prevent the text layer from resizing to accommodate your text.
-This may cause overlap between the text and other objects in the Auto Layout Frame.
+Note: We recommend against using fixed size text boxes with Auto Layout.
+Fixed size will prevent the text layer from resizing to accommodate your text.
+This may cause overlap between the text and other objects in the Auto Layout frame.

 ✅ Left or Right